 1. Get Closer

-No matter what kind of subject you plan to shoot during your underwater session, you should get close to it – within 12 inches approximately.
-Bear in mind that water reduces color and contrast and that can make your images rather flat.
+No matter what kind of subject you plan to shoot during your underwater session, you should get close to it – within approximately 12 inches.
+Bear in mind that water reduces color and contrast, and that can make your images rather flat.

 2. Use Flash

-While flash is not necessary, it will make your underwater sessions somewhat easier.
+While flash is not strictly necessary, it will make your underwater sessions somewhat easier.
 Make sure your camera flash is turned on!
 Also, make sure to understand how light behaves underwater.
 Learn about ambient light, artificial lighting, and how to use strobes or underwater flashes effectively to illuminate your subjects.